meetoseh/backend/docs/db/inapp_notification_actions.md

   the inapp notification this action is for
 - `slug (text not null)`: The unique identifier for the action within the notification, referenced by the frontend
+- `slack_message (text null)`: If specified, a json object with the following shape:
+  `{"channel": "string", "message": "{name} did X"}`.
+The channel is one of `"web_error", "ops", "oseh_bot", "oseh_classes"`, and the message may include the string literal `{name}` to be substituted for the users name, wrapped in a link for the body and plain for the preview.
+This message is sent when storing a user action referencing this notification action.
 - `created_at (real not null)`: When this entry was created in seconds since the epoch